topperguy7/frontend-previewer/README.md

 ⚙️ How It Works
 ------------------------------------------------------------------------------------------------------------------------------------------------------
   1️⃣ State Management
-    The app stores code separately for:
+    The app stores code separately for:<br>
-      • htmlCode
+      • htmlCode<br>
-      • cssCode
+      • cssCode<br>
-      • jsCode
+      • jsCode<br>
-When switching tabs, the current editor content is saved before loading the new language.
+When switching tabs, the current editor content is saved before loading the new language.<br>

 2️⃣ Live Preview Rendering
   The preview updates dynamically using: